Herts County Councils Plans

 400 Lorries per day, 6 days a week for the next 22 years

-In November 2017, The Briggens Estate (site reference MLPC SO10) became a preferred site by Hertfordshire County Council for the phased extraction of ELEVEN MILLION TONNES of sand and gravel for TWENTY TWO YEARS.
+In November 2017, The Briggens Estate became a preferred site by Hertfordshire County Council for the extraction of NINE MILLION TONNES of sand and gravel for over TWENTY YEARS.

 Cancer Risks.
 Destruction.
 Noise.
 Congestion.
 Pollution.